ParallelMaths/parallel/pages/module-5-test-spring.md

 ![](/resources/module-5-test-spring/9-rhombus.png){image align="center"}

-What is the size, in degrees, of angle GIH?
+What is the size, in degrees, of angle IGH?

 * [ ] 42
 * [ ] 69